Wine Terms & Wine Terminology:

-Ribera produces some of Spain’s (and the world’s) finest and most long-lived red wines, like Vega Sicilia, but much of its produce still comes from a large co-operative.
+The Ribera produces some of Spain’s finest and most long-lived red wines, like Vega Sicilia, but much of its produce still comes from a large co-operative.

 Tempranillo is the main grape variety in Ribera, but numerous other red grapes are permitted within DO law, including Cabernet Sauvignon, Merlot and Malbec.

 Riesling is a white wine producing grape variety, native to Germany’s Rhine region.
-It is one of the world’s three finest white wine varieties, behind Chardonnay and Sauvignon Blanc, and is predominantly used as a single varietal.
+It is one of the world’s noble white wine producing varieties, alongside Chardonnay and Sauvignon Blanc, and is predominantly used as a single varietal.

 Riesling is an aromatic variety used to make dry, semi-sweet, sweet and sparkling white wines.
-It is very rarely oaked and highly influenced by its place of origin (terroir).
+It is rarely oaked ,and highly influenced by its place of origin (terroir).

 Right Bank (Bordeaux)

 The right bank refers to the right bank of Bordeaux’s Gironde Estuary and the Garonne River.

 The right bank notably includes the red wine appellations of Saint-Émilion and Pomerol whose world-renowned fine wines are based on Merlot.
 Other (satellite) appellations of the right bank offer great value red Bordeaux, including the Côtes de Bourg, Blaye, Castillon, and Fronsac.

 Rioja is an important red wine producing area in northern Spain.

 Rioja is divided into three subzones: La Rioja Alavesa, La Rioja Alta and La Rioja Baja.
 La Rioja Alta generally produces the finest wines, followed by La Rioja Alavesa.